Ansible2/sqf-language-rework/configuration/grammars/docs/commands/addMagazine.md

 Adds a magazine to a person.
-Infantry units can only carry a specific number of magazines, once the magazine slots are filled (or uniform/vest/bagpack are full in <See arm Reference 3>), any further `addMagazine` commands are ignored.
+Infantry units can only carry a specific number of magazines, once the magazine slots are filled (or uniform/vest/bagpack are full in {{arma3}}), any further `addMagazine` commands are ignored.
 If class of magazine does not exist, an error message is printed in .rpt:

 ```sqf
 player addMagazine "dasdsa"; // .rpt: Given magazine[dasdsa] not found)